Biplabkhanal/Biplabkhanal/README.md

 # Hi there 👋 I'm Biplab Khanal!

-I'm a passionate Backend Developer based in Kathmandu, Nepal. 🚀 I graduated with a Bachelor's degree in Computer Science and Information Technology (BSc CSIT) from National College of Computer Studies.
+I'm a passionate Software Developer based in Kathmandu, Nepal. 🚀 I graduated with a Bachelor's degree in Computer Science and Information Technology (BSc CSIT) from National College of Computer Studies.

 ---